Children in War and Conflict

 In war, children suffer most

 Over 400 million children live in countries where there is war or other violent conflicts.
-Often forced to flee their homes in search of safety, many remain displaced for extended periods of time.
+Often forced to flee their homes in search of safety, many remain displaced for extended periods of time, or never return home.
 Some are orphaned or separated from parents and caregivers.

 Over half of all civilians killed by landmines and explosive remnants of war are children.
 Verified attacks on children have tripled since 2010.

-In all of these countries and regions, UNICEF is there, delivering lifesaving support.
+In all of these countries and regions, UNICEF and partners are there, delivering lifesaving support.

 Children are especially vulnerable to abuse, exploitation and trafficking during emergencies and armed conflicts.
 And as violence against children increases, perpetrators are rarely held accountable for the killing, maiming, sexual violence, abductions and armed recruitment of children, or for attacks on schools and hospitals.

-How UNICEF is helping child victims of war
+How UNICEF is helping child caught in conflict

-cares for and works to reunite children who have been separated from their families
+caring for and working to reunite children who have been separated from their families

-works to stop trafficking and dismantle systematic sexual abuse — often a weapon of war — and to provide recovery services to victims
+helping to dismantle systematic sexual abuse — often a weapon of war — and providing recovery services to victims

-protects children from military conscription, and faciliates release of child soldiers and their reintegration back into their communities
+protecting children from military conscription, facilitating the release of child soldiers and supporting their reintegration back into their communities

 UNICEF calls on all warring parties to abide by their obligations under international law; and to immediately end violations against children and the targeting of civilian infrastructure, including schools, hospitals and water sources.